javalin/website/_posts/blog/2019-11-03-moving-from-travis-to-github-actions.md

 - openjdk12
 ```

-This worked great at first, but after a year it started becoming very flaky.
+This worked great at first, but after a year it started to become very flaky.
 When we finally moved away from Travis, this is how our config file looked:

 ```bash